Vacuum hot casting for versatile and flexible production of your components

-The produced thermoplastic mass is first re-melted in a crucible in the vacuum hot-casting cabinet with constant stirring and additionally evacuated.
+The produced thermoplastic mass is first re-melted in a crucible in the vacuum hot-casting oven under constant stirring and additionally evacuated.
 The evacuation of the mass on the one hand reduces the viscosity of the feedstock and on the other hand guarantees a nearly pore-free structure in the later ceramic component.
 During the casting process itself, the mass is then poured into a funnel which opens into the actual casting mould.

 After debinding, the so-called brown bodies are fired at the appropriate sintering temperature for the respective material, which gives them their final properties.